carboneio/carbone-sdk-go/README.md

 ## Run tests

-To run all the tests:
+To run all the tests (-v for verbose output):
 ```bash
 $ go test -v
 ```